ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 {: #backup-restoration}

 * {{site.data.keyword.cloud_notm}} Databases are not responsible for restoration, timeliness, or validity of said backups.
 * Actions that you take as a user can compromise the integrity of backups, such as under-allocating memory and disk.
 Users can monitor that backups are successful by using the API, and periodically restore a backup to ensure validity and integrity.
-Users can retrieve the most recent-scheduled backup details from the [Cloud Databases CLI plug-in](#backups-in-the-cli) and the [Cloud Databases API](#backups-in-the-api).
+Users can retrieve the most recent-scheduled backup details from the [Cloud Databases CLI plug-in](#backups-in-the-cli) and the [Cloud Databases API](#restoring-a-backup-through-the-api).
 * As a managed service, {{site.data.keyword.databases-for}} monitors the state of your backups and can attempt to remediate when possible.
-If you encounter issues you cannot recover from, you can contact support for more help.
+If you encounter issues from which you cannot recover, contact support for more help.

 ## Backup Locations
 {: #backup-locations}